JeaNugroho/side-hustle/README.md

 - routing: enclose private routes with authentication (receives auth state)
 - profiles: search tab page
 - profile: page for individual profile being viewed from profiles page (borrows dashboard's ProfileDisplay.jsx) and Google Maps top-view of the viewed profile.

+The React components will then trigger action calls when user interacts with the React components, and thus it's a cycle.\
+\

 As the final setup, the base URL is listed in the package.json as **proxy** (at the bottom of the file) for the front-end to be able **to communicate with the back-end**.